Growing Herbs In Your Garden

 Herbs From Your Garden to Your Table

 Growing an herb garden is one of the easiest and most productive ways to start a gardening quest.
-All you need is a small to medium sized space, proper sunlight and soil, and a little tender loving care.
-It is inexpensive and the best part is you can start using your herbs in dishes you cook, ice tea you brew, for mosquito repelent - the list is endless.
+All you need is a small to medium-sized space, proper sunlight, healthy soil, and a little tender loving care.
+It is inexpensive and the best part is you can start using your herbs in dishes you cook, ice tea you brew, as mosquito repellent, and for beauty (many herbs flower).
 We enjoy using our dried herbs in the winter months when the fresh herbs are not available from our garden.
-We will look at these ways to use herbs and the health benefits of herbs in this lens.

 How Does Your Herb Garden Grow?